greenwyrt/plover2CAT/user_manual.md

 ```
 One benefit of doing this is that the user can still search the steno for the stroke `PHRES` and find `pleasing`.

-### Modifying on the `stroked` hook in Plover

-Of the three engine hooks with data for `strokes`, `stroked`, `send_string` and `send_backspace`, the two `send_*` hooks will trigger before `stroked`.
-Therefore, `stroked` is used as the trigger to update the `strokes` data, as by then the number of backspaces and text string Plover emits for the stroke are available.
-If done the other way around, `send_string` will not know the present stroke, and the code becomes more complicated with the `strokes` data always a step behind.

-The `on_stroked` function in the code is the workhorse of the entire editor.
-It sets properties of the paragraph and modifies them before inserting the text Plover outputs, and also deleting text based on the number of backspaces Plover outputs.
+## Actions

+Writing/removal of steno has been implemented using custom `QUndoCommand` classes.
+They are `steno_insert`, `steno_remove`, `split_steno_par` and `merge_steno_par`.
+The former two commands simply insert/remove text and associated steno from the `stroke` data.

 ### Merging and splitting paragraphs

 With the QPlainTextEdit, when a paragraph is deleted, so is the data associated with it.
 But when the QT undo is used to restore the deleted paragraph, the data is still gone.
 This creates problems when a user merges paragraphs (by backspacing) or creates a new paragraph in the middle (pressing `enter`), common operations in a word processor.
 If two paragraphs are merged, the steno data stored in the second paragraph will disappear, and the first paragraph will have text from two different paragraphs, but the steno will only be of the first paragraph.
-Because of this limitation, `Merge Paragraph` and `Split Paragraph` should be used when collapsing two paragraphs together, or splitting a paragraph in the middle into two.
-Using the functions, the underlying steno will be merged and set properly rather than being lost.
+Because of this limitation, there are two commands `split_steno_par` and `merge_steno_par` to be used when merging/splitting paragraphs.
+This way, the underlying steno will be merged and set properly rather than being lost.

 For example, a merge should be like placing the cursor at the beginning of the paragraph and then pressing backspace: